andydandy74/ClockworkForDynamo/README.md

 - Revit **2025**: Install version **3.2** of that package

 # Versions
-The different versions are available as separate packages on the package manager.
-(So far each new major Dynamo version has introduced changes that prevented downward - and sometimes even upward - compatibility of nodes, hence the separate packages...)
+The different versions are available as separate packages on the Dynamo package manager.

 **There is a 3.x package in development but until then the 2.x package should also run in Revit 2025.**